Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \paragraph{Feature Removal} A feature removal approach for privacy-preserving activity recognition via accelerometers is proposed by Jourdan et al.~\cite{jourdan_toward_2018}.
 They extract various temporal and frequency features from the accelerometer data such as mean, correlation, energy, or entropy.
 Via experiments, they then determine the influence of each feature for activity and identity recognition.
 They find that the temporal features contribute more to identity recognition and frequency features more to activity recognition, therefore they remove the temporal features.
+Their results show a good trade-off between activity recognition (96\% reduced to 87\%) and identification (90\% reduced to 40\%).
+Garofalo et al.~\cite{garofalo_siamese_2020} propose a temporal convolutional network as feature extractor which is trained via adversarial training.
+After the feature extractor created a feature vector it is evaluated by an identity verifyer and an attribute classifier which results are then used as the loss function for the feature extractor training.
+Another technique tested by Hanisch et al.~\cite{Understanding_Hanisch_2023} was to remove body parts from gait motion capture data to see their impact on the recognition of identity and gender.
+They found that the gait data is very redundant and even when only the data for the head is kept identification is still close to 60\%